 4 – Water Their Thirst

-Water holes are dynamite locations throughout the season, but especially during warm early season days.
+Water holes are dynamite locations throughout the season, but even more so during warm early season days.
 Sunken tanks and little secluded ponds seem to be the preferred drinking stations over large bodies of water at least for hunting purposes.
 Deer may feel more comfortable drinking from a small water hole or puddle because they can escape faster since they aren’t trapped on one side by a big body of water.
 Small holes are also much easier to hunt over since you likely know where they will be drinking from.

 Finding a secluded water source in a place where water is not very prevalent is like finding a gold mine.
 If you can’t find one, make one.